MikeQuinton/quinton.io/content/posts/A Fresh Start.md

 ---
-title: "Custom title"
+title: "Starting Again"
-description: "Custom description"
-date: 2025-05-23T22:29:48+02:00
+date: 2025-05-23
-tags: ["",""]
-author: "Michael Quinton"
+tags: ["personal", "blogging", "tech", "motivation"]
+categories: ["journal"]
 draft: false
 ---

-For me, I'm the type of person that would say I'm starting something and will but to see it through and continue doing that is an unlikely.
+For me, I'm the type of person who says I'm starting something and means it... but actually seeing it through?
+That part tends to fall off.

-I started a blog in the past but hardly posted any content.
-Nothing fruitful came from it.
+I started a blog in the past, posted maybe once or twice, and that was that.
+Nothing really came of it.

-More recently I've seen some content posted from a friend called Chris which inspired this to happen again for me.
-He is regularly posting content in relation to Kubernetes and anything else he finds interesting, he even has a youtube channel.
-Something I probably won't do but for now, I'll start with a blog.
-Baby steps as they say.
+But recently, I've been inspired again.
+A friend of mine, Chris, has been consistently posting content—mostly about Kubernetes and tech stuff he finds interesting.
+He even runs a YouTube channel.
+That's probably not something I'll be doing, but seeing his consistency sparked something.

+So here I am, giving this another go.
+Baby steps, right?

-The dream for this or shall we say to place I want it to be is somewhere I can showcase some tech related content, photos, etc...
+The goal for this blog—or at least the place I want it to get to—is somewhere I can share tech-related stuff, post some photos, and just document things that catch my interest.

+Let's see where it goes.